ufjschool/ob-s14/drafts/final/abelman.md

 "Brody Stevens: Enjoy It!" premiered on Comedy Central and HBO Digital in December 2013, introducing viewers to Brody's story of positive energy, family and recovery.

-Don't expect Brody to put Mr. Positive Energy under his name on his business card any time soon, though.
+Don't expect Brody to put Mr. Positive Energy under his name on his business card any time soon though.

 "Being positive is never going to go out of style," he noted.
 "It’s never going to be wrong.
 So me as a performer, I don’t have to label myself like that."

-Instead, he'd rather Mr. Positive Push, because he thinks that's funnier and a new spin on the term that people seem to throw around a lot.
+Instead, he'd prefer Mr. Positive Push, because he thinks that's funnier and a new spin on the term that people seem to throw around a lot.

-"As a comedian,I like to keep it fresh," Brody said, "so now I’m more into Positive Push."
+"As a comedian, I like to keep it fresh," Brody said, "so now I’m more into Positive Push."